mieweb/docs/content/functions/system-administration/interfaces/installing-mie-device-app.md

 6. Once installed, two new icons will appear in the system tray.

     ![](../installing-mie-device-app.assets/70922a4703d682fe7775dd07af9bead5.png)
-7. With the necessary applications installed, navigate to the {{% syslink "Quick View" "func=omniscope" %}} page.
+7. With the necessary applications installed, navigate to the [Quick View](https://docs.enterprisehealth.com/functions/e-chart/quick-view-sidemenu/) page.
 Click the <strong>One-time setup</strong> link in the Device Interfaces portlet and follow the prompts.

     ![](../installing-mie-device-app.assets/7deee7d1ecb39f6a60c78c0b6304f228.png)
 8. When the one-time setup is completed, click the <strong>Get client credentials</strong> link.